Non-cancer causes of testicular or scrotal symptoms

 Infections in the scrotal area are usually caused by bacteria or viruses.

-Sometimes a testicle can become enlarged because fluid has collected around it.
+Sometimes a testicle can feel enlarged because fluid has collected around it.
 This is called a hydrocele.
 It’s usually painless unless it grows too large.
 Sometimes the pain can spread to the lower belly or back.
 Hydroceles can have many causes.
 They are usually harmless and rarely need to be treated.
+Hydroceles are often diagnosed with ultrasound exam of the testicle and scrotum (see our document Imaging Tests for more information about ultrasound).

 In this condition, the veins within the scrotum get very large (dilate).
 This can cause swelling and lumpiness around the testicle.
 It has been described as the scrotum feeling like a “bag of worms.”
 It’s usually painless, but it may cause a feeling of heaviness in the scrotum.
-Varicoceles do not usually need to be treated.
+Varicoceles can be diagnosed by a physical exam or with an ultrasound exam of the testicle and scrotum (see our document Imaging Tests for more information about ultrasound).
+They do not usually need to be treated.

 Hernias are caused by defects in the muscles of the lower belly (the abdominal wall).
 These defects can allow structures in the belly, such as a loop of intestine, to enter the scrotum.
 There may be a slight lump or bulge in the groin or scrotum.
 The lump from a hernia may be easier to see or feel when standing up.
 It’s sometimes painful, especially when bending over, lifting something heavy, coughing, or straining to pass urine or have a bowel movement.